FAQ: How adding an internal barometer (-IB sensor) affects an Alicat device

 How do I change between barometric, absolute, and gauge pressure?

-All three can be set separately via the front screen.
+All three can beset separately using the front stand-up interface.

 Do I need to order custom pressure ranges when I order an -IB unit?